 Dr. Mark Boyd, Board Chairperson, Retired Principal/Augusta University Professor: Dr. Boyd is a life-long resident of the Augusta area.
 He attended public schools in Richmond County, graduating from Butler High School.
 Dr. Boyd attended Augusta College and obtained a BA in History.
 He began his teaching career in 1974 at Sego Junior High where he taught and coached for seven years.
 He has also taught high school social studies at Curtis Baptist High School and Lakeside High School.
 While at Curtis, Dr. Boyd also served as Athletic Director for nine years.
 In 1985 he completed his MBA in accounting and in 1996 his Educational Specialist Degree in School Leadership.
 In 2000 Dr. Boyd became Assistant Principal at Bel Air Elementary School in Columbia County.
 He completed his Educational Doctorate Degree in School Administration in 2002.
 His dissertation was School Choice: Perceptions of Magnet School and Charter School Principals and Parents in Georgia.
 In 2003, Dr. Boyd was named principal of Bel Air Elementary where he served until he retired in 2012.
 Currently he is employed by Augusta University as a University Supervisor.
 In this capacity he supervises and evaluates students completing their student teaching experience.
 Dr. Boyd currently lives in Evans, Georgia with his wife, Karen, who is the choral teacher at Greenbrier High School.
 They have two sons, Blake, 25, Nathan, 21, and a daughter, Meredith, 23.

-Nicole Abrams, SAIL Board Secretary: Nicole is a graduate of Georgia Southern University, where she received her Bachelor Degree in Business Administration and Marketing.
+Nicole Abrams, SAIL Board Secretary: Mrs. Abrams is a graduate of Georgia Southern University, where she received her Bachelor Degree in Business Administration and Marketing.
 In 2006 she completed her Master of Business Administration and Management degree at Troy University.
 Her work experience includes sales, customer service, and operational management in both banking and real estate.
-Nicole has extensive training in financial and operations management, financial and strategic planning, auditing and compliance, budget development and management, and cash flow management and modeling.
-Nicole resides in Grovetown with her husband and two children.
+Mrs. Abrams has extensive training in financial and operations management, financial and strategic planning, auditing and compliance, budget development and management, and cash flow management and modeling.
+Mrs. Abrams resides in Grovetown with her husband and two children.

-Mrs. Abigail Caffee calls Grovetown, GA home and is a graduate of John S. Davidson Fine Arts Magnet School.
+Abigail Caffee, SAIL Board Member: Mrs. Abigail Caffee calls Grovetown, GA home and is a graduate of John S. Davidson Fine Arts Magnet School.
 Mrs. Caffee is a licensed Realtor in the state of Georgia and works for Jim Courson Realty.
 As a former military child and spouse, she has traveled abroad extensively learning about many countries and cultures.
 She has a passion for school choice and the infusion or arts into education.
-Short term, she hopes to help SAIL complete a successful first year.
-Long term, she expects to see SAIL become a top rated national charter school for K-12 grades.
+She expects to see SAIL become a top rated national charter school for K-12 grades.
 In her spare time, she enjoys making memories with her husband, Steven and her three children Oliver, Addison, and Emmerson.
-Mrs. Caffee currently serves as out Public Relations Representative for SAIL as well as serving on school board committees.
+Mrs. Caffee currently serves as the Public Relations Representative for SAIL as well as serving on school board committees.